andedare/SimsPayOnPayday/README.md

 # Career Pay on Payday

+Actions:
-This mod stops households from immediately receiving salary each day.
+* This mod stops households from immediately receiving salary each day.
 Instead, pay is deferred to next Friday household is active.
+* When loading into a household, check to see if any members have salary payments from a previous pay period (simply check if any days in storage greater than current day, ignoring days greater than payday).

 This repository requires [Sims 4 Community Library](https://github.com/ColonolNutty/Sims4CommunityLibrary) API to compile.
 Instructions can be found in `Libraries/S4CL`.